sitrox/workhorse/FAQ.md

 ## I'm getting "No live threads left.
 Deadlock?" exceptions

 Make sure the Worker is logging somewhere and check the logs.
-Typically there is an underlying error that leads to the exception, e.g. missing migration in production mode.
+Typically there is an underlying error that leads to the exception, e.g., a missing migration in production mode.

 ## Why does workhorse not support timeouts?